When should you see a Relationship Counsellor?

 Well-meaning loved ones or relationship educational workshops/books/online programs may be a nice additional resource, but they cannot replace 1:1 counselling.
 Relationship Counsellors are trained in specific relationship counselling therapies such as Imago Relationship Therapy or Gottman Relationship Therapy.
 With Relationship Therapy intensives, you have one counsellor that is focused on your specific issues.
 Nothing can replace working 1:1 with a counsellor.
 Without 1:1 counselling, issues can quickly escalate into blaming and shaming, causing one partner to shut down and feel resentful.

 Exiting the relationship does not necessarily equate to physically leaving.
-It could be untreated addiction, affairs, compulsive pornography use or threatening to leave or threatening suicide.
+It could be untreated compulsions, affairs, compulsive pornography use or threatening to leave.
 John Gottman talks in depth about betrayal.
 Betrayal, in romantic relationships, comes in different disguises, from conditional commitment, a nonsexual affair, lying, forming a coalition against the partner, absenteeism or coldness, withdrawal of sexual interest, disrespect, unfairness, selfishness, breaking promises to sexual infidelity (Gottman & Silver, 2012).

 What if my partner won’t come to Relationship Counselling?

-We live in a culture that promotes sexualisation of intimacy rather than nonsexual intimacy, expressing pride rather than experiencing shame, being stoic over expressing feelings, being self-reliant rather than seeking help, denying pain rather than confronting it (and toxic positivity), feigning omniscience rather than admitting ignorance, acting invincible rather than vulnerable and avoiding conflict rather than addressing relationship conflict.
+We live in a culture that promotes sexualisation of intimacy rather than nonsexual intimacy and sensuality, expressing pride rather than experiencing shame, being stoic over expressing feelings, being self-reliant rather than seeking help, denying pain rather than confronting it (and toxic positivity), feigning omniscience rather than admitting ignorance, acting invincible rather than vulnerable and avoiding conflict rather than addressing relationship conflict.
 This stuff is not easy.
 I get it.
+In counselling, the “false mask” that is presented to the world is taken off.
+Trained, registered rogerian counsellors should have unconditional positive regard, empathy, and non-judgement attitude towards you, your partner, and your relationship.

 What are common Relationship Issues seen by a Therapist? /What are the areas people have the most problems with?